chaynHQ/Impact-Reports/README.md

 **Registering Chayn as a social enterprise (CIC) **

 We decided to register as a community-interest company, a form of social enterprise, in the UK as it offered us the flexibility to set up processes before we could make up our mind.
 Thanks to the pro-bono support from Hogan Lovells, we spent a few months deciding on a structure that represents the values of our community.
-We consulted with our volunteers, researched other organisations and did multiple versions until we landed on the structure we have right now.
+We consulted with our volunteers, researched other organisations, and did multiple versions until we landed on the structure we have right now.
 You can see our governing documents [here](https://beta.companieshouse.gov.uk/company/11834461).

 Here’s the gist:
 *   Our goal is represented in the CIC’s mission.
 This legally binds our activities to this purpose: The company's activities will be carried on for the benefit of those experiencing gender-based abuse and violence.
 *   _Members are the “owners” of the company._ We chose long-term volunteers of our community.
-This structure removes and limits the power of the Founder, Hera Hussain because she and we were keen that the project is owned by the collective.
-Our members are [Elena Silvistrini ](https://twitter.com/ellesilvestrini?lang=en)(Founder of Chayn Italia), [Rosie Maguire](https://twitter.com/_RosieMaguire) and [Nooreen Khan](https://twitter.com/nooreenmanzoor).
+This structure removes and limits the power of the Founder, Hera Hussain, because she and we were keen that the project is owned by the collective.
+Our members are [Elena Silvestrini ](https://twitter.com/ellesilvestrini?lang=en)(Founder of Chayn Italia), [Rosie Maguire](https://twitter.com/_RosieMaguire) and [Nooreen Khan](https://twitter.com/nooreenmanzoor).
 *   Directors are the officers of the company who are legally responsible to ensure the company continues operations in an ethical and efficient manner.
-Our directors are Hera, [Dama Sathianathan](https://twitter.com/dama_yanthy?lang=en) and [Leila Hoballah](https://twitter.com/leilahoballah?lang=en).
+Our directors are Hera, [Dama Sathianathan](https://twitter.com/dama_yanthy?lang=en), and [Leila Hoballah](https://twitter.com/leilahoballah?lang=en).

 **Reviewing governance **

 Thanks to the WeWork Creator Award we received in 2018, and the support of the Kering Foundation, we embarked on a strategy review with [The Social Investment Consultancy](https://www.tsiconsultancy.com/) (TSIC).
 Defeating the odds, Chayn has survived all these years — but we know we can do better.
-We set TSIC two challenges: help us identify a market fit for revenue generation and define an organisational structure that would reflect our values of openness, collaboration and inclusive leadership.
+We set TSIC two challenges: help us identify a market fit for revenue generation and define an organisational structure that would reflect our values of openness, collaboration, and inclusive leadership.

 TSIC was able to address some of the challenges we identified around governance.
 We stressed that their proposed model should be able scale and strike a balance between flexibility and accountability.
 They looked at models from other global organisations which, like Chayn, embrace openness, including Transparency International, Open Knowledge Foundation and Wikimedia.
 They considered different models of boards and teams, including [holacracy](https://www.holacracy.org/) and [evolutionary teal ](https://www.strategy-business.com/article/00344?gko=30876)organisations.

 TSIC though YANA and Soul Medicine were the most promising products for potential revenue generation.
-They also suggested that Chayn offer consulting services, drawing on our expertise at the intersection of survivor-centred design, lived experience, technology and communication.
+They also suggested that Chayn offer consulting services, drawing on our expertise at the intersection of survivor-centred design, lived experience, technology, and communication.
 We wanted TSIC to help us identify clients as we found it hard to think about this.
 They selected the most promising routes and partners for Chayn: working with local authorities, women’s shelters looking to develop tech tools, and international NGOs working on digital security.

 **Google Analytics fail…. again.**